thomasthaddeus/CyberClubTemplate/.github/CONTRIBUTING.md

 ## Final Notes

-Thank you again for taking the time to contribute to [Your Project Name]!
-We appreciate your effort and are looking forward to improving [Your Project Name] together with you!
+Thank you again for taking the time to contribute to [Cybersecurity Club]!
+We appreciate your effort and are looking forward to improving [Cybersecurity Club] together with you!